LOVE - SERVE - GROW

 "Working together for the good of all"

-At St. Michael’s, we believe that every day counts.
-Regular attendance and punctuality are essential for your child’s learning, well-being and safety.
-Every child has the right to an education (UNCRC Article 28) and missing school can have a serious impact on academic progress, social development and future opportunities.
+At St. Michael’s, we believe that every day counts, every lesson matters, and every child belongs.
+Regular attendance and punctuality are essential for your child’s learning, well-being, and safety.
+Every child has the right to an education (UNCRC Article 28) and missing school can seriously impact academic progress, social development and future opportunities.

-This guidance aligns with our Attendance and Punctuality Policy which sets out the school’s expectations, monitoring procedures, support systems and legal responsibilities.
+This information aligns with our Attendance and Punctuality Policy 2025, which sets out the school’s expectations, monitoring procedures, support systems and legal responsibilities.

 Whole-school target: 97% attendance.